project-chip/connectedhomeip/docs/guides/nxp_rw61x_ota_software_update.md

 ### Performing the OTA Software Update

 Setup example :
-- [Chip-tool](../../../../../examples/chip-tool/README.md) application running on the RPi.
+- [Chip-tool](../../examples/chip-tool/README.md) application running on the RPi.
 - OTA Provider application built on the same RPi (as explained below).
-- RW61x board programmed with the All-clusters application (with the instructions above).
+- RW61x board programmed with the example application (with the instructions above).

 Before starting the OTA process, the Linux OTA Provider application can be built on the RPi (if not already present in the pre-installed apps) :
 ```